-7. The Investment Managers
+7. The Investment Manager

-- 7.1 The ACD has appointed Ruffer LLP and Evelyn Partners Investment Management LLP to provide investment management and related advisory services to the ACD.
-The Investment Managers have the authority to make investment decisions on behalf of the Company and the ACD. - 7.2 The Investment Manager was appointed by an agreement between the ACD and Ruffer LLP pursuant to an Investment Management agreement ("the Investment Management Agreement"). - 7.3 The Investment Manager was appointed by an agreement between the ACD and Evelyn Partners Investment Management LLP pursuant to an Investment Management agreement ("the Investment Management Agreement"). - 7.4 The Investment Management Agreements may be terminated on three months' written notice by the Investment Managers or with immediate effect by the ACD.
-Notwithstanding this, the ACD may terminate the Investment Management Agreements with immediate effect if that is in the interests of the Shareholders. - 7.5 Under the Investment Management Agreement, the ACD provides indemnities to the Investment Manager, (except in the case of any matter arising as a direct result of its fraud, negligence, default or bad faith).
-The ACD may be entitled under the indemnities in the ACD Agreement to recover from the Company amounts paid by the ACD under the indemnities in the Investment Management Agreement. - 7.6 The registered office of Ruffer LLP is at 80 Victoria Street, London, SW1E 5JL.
-The principal activity of the Investment Manager is acting as investment manager. - 7.7 The registered office of Evelyn Partners Investment Management LLP is at 45 Gresham Street, London EC2V 7BG.
-The principal activity of the Investment Manager is acting as investment manager. - 7.8 The Investment Managers are authorised and regulated by the FCA to carry on investment business in the UK.
+- 7.1 The ACD has appointed Evelyn Partners Investment Management LLP to provide investment management and related advisory services to the ACD.
+The Investment Manager has the authority to make investment decisions on behalf of the Company and the ACD. - 7.2 The Investment Manager was appointed by an agreement between the ACD and Evelyn Partners Investment Management LLP pursuant to an Investment Management agreement ("the Investment Management Agreement") - 7.3 The Investment Management Agreement may be terminated on three months' written notice by the Investment Manager or with immediate effect by the ACD.
+Notwithstanding this, the ACD may terminate the Investment Management Agreement with immediate effect if that is in the interests of the Shareholders. - 7.4 Under the Investment Management Agreement, the ACD provides indemnities to the Investment Manager, (except in the case of any matter arising as a direct result of its fraud, negligence, default or bad faith).
+The ACD may be entitled under the indemnities in the ACD Agreement to recover from the Company amounts paid by the ACD under the indemnities in the Investment Management Agreement.

-- 7.9 The fees and expenses of the Investment Managers (plus VAT if appropriate) will be paid by the ACD out of its remuneration under the ACD Agreement.
-Please see section 35 for further details. - 7.10 Copies of the Investment Manager's execution policy and voting policy are available from the ACD on request.
+- 7.5 The registered office of the Investment Manager is at 45 Gresham Street, London, EC2V 7BG. - 7.6 The principal activity of the Investment Manager is acting as investment manager. - 7.7 The Investment Manager is authorised and regulated by the FCA to carry on investment business in the UK. - 7.8 The fees and expenses of the Investment Manager (plus VAT if appropriate) will be paid by the ACD out of its remuneration under the ACD Agreement.
+Please see section 35 for further details. - 7.9 Copies of the Investment Manager's execution policy and voting policy are available from the ACD on request.